Methylation and gene mutation

 MTHFR gene mutation test

 The MTHFR gene mutation test is currently in the early stages of development and is not as accurate as the medical community believes.
 If you decide to get tested, it's important to know what the results really mean for you and your health.
 The MTHFR gene mutation test, like the antinuclear antibody (ANA) test and the C-reactive protein test, is just a basic test that reveals inflammation in the body.
-Although this test is conducted under the guise of a gene test and examines a real gene, ultimately it is only able to show whether there is inflammation in the body.
+Although this test is conducted under the guise of a gene test and examines a real gene, in the end it is only able to show if there is inflammation in the body.
 Fortunately, once you are aware that the test is flawed and there is another reason why you tested positive, you can take the necessary steps to begin treatment.

 Pay attention to the liver

 If you have been told that you have a gene mutation, you can now ignore this information.
 It is not accurate.
 In reality, it is very likely that you have a problem in your liver.
 We recommend you read Liver Help to get the truth about what's going on in your body and how you can heal yourself and prevent future ailments.
 There may also be a problem in the intestinal tract, but usually the main problem is in the liver.
 The inflammation that causes a positive MTHFR gene mutation test is due to a toxic byproduct that wreaks havoc as it travels from the liver into the bloodstream.
 This may play a role in the formation of abnormal homocysteine levels.
 Typically, the liver harbors viruses, heavy metals, or a combination of these that produce toxic byproducts.
-As the amount of byproducts increases over time, the liver becomes increasingly ineffective and gradually stops purifying the blood.
+As the amount of byproducts increases over time, the liver becomes less efficient and gradually stops purifying the blood.
 Ultimately, this "dirty" blood interferes with proper methylation or the conversion of folate or folic acid.
 Whether you are normal weight or overweight, whether you feel healthy or unwell, a diagnosis of an MTHFR gene mutation means that your liver is showing signs of wear and tear and needs proper support and care.

 Methylation issues